crhall-writing/crhall-writing.github.io/_aidan/excitement.md

 and I didn't even realize
 you were at the very edge
 like you always are, in both of our beds
-but you always make sure I first have room
+since you always make sure I have enough

 I will never be more loved
 and I never want to be